saurabtharu/Internship-repo/Internship Report - typst/chapters/chapter-1-intro.typ

 == 1.5.
 Report Organization
 #v(15pt, weak: true)

-This report is structured into four main chapters, each detailing different aspects of my internship experience at F1Soft International.
+This report is structured into four main chapters, each detailing different aspects of my internship experience at Khalti Digital Wallet.
 Here is a brief overview of each chapter:

 + *Chapter 1: Introduction* \ This chapter introduces the work completed during my internship.
 It outlines the problem statement, the objectives of the internship, the scope and limitations of the project, and provides an overview of the report’s organization.

-+ *Chapter 2: Organization Details and Literature Review* \ In this chapter, a comprehensive introduction to F1Soft International has been provided.
++ *Chapter 2: Organization Details and Literature Review* \ In this chapter, a comprehensive introduction to Khalti Digital Wallet has been provided.
 This includes an overview of the organization, its hierarchy, the various domains in which it operates, and a detailed description of the department where internship has been completed.
 Additionally, this chapter includes a literature review or related study, highlighting relevant theories and frameworks that underpin the works that have been performed during the internship.

 + *Chapter 3: Internship Activities* \ This chapter delves into the specifics of my internship activities.
 It outlines my roles and responsibilities, provides a weekly log of the technical activities, describes the involved projects, and details the technical tasks and activities have been completed successfully.
 This section offers an in-depth look at the hands-on experience obtained.